-Chosen by the director of the French Film, Tristesse Club, as the backdrop to a key scene, this sculpture can’t help stealing the show.
-It is perhaps more contentious than the vagina panels because it demonstrates genitals clearly in an aroused state.
+Chosen by the director of the French Film, Tristesse Club, 2014, as the backdrop to a key scene, this sculpture can’t help stealing the show.
+It is perhaps more contentious than the vagina panels because it demonstrates erections.
+These genitals are clearly in an aroused state.
 The intention is not to be erotic, though, and in my view it neatly sidesteps eroticism, in the same way as the vagina panels are not erotic: the juxtaposition of so many, in a pure white formation, disassociate the sculpture from the body.
 It’s actually quite comical, all waving about at jaunty angles.
 The whimsical title is a pun (as so many of my titles are) referring to how the male ego is inextricable from our dicks and our cars.

 Genital shaming will I’m sure become as unacceptable as all the other isms concerning things people don’t choose.